techreturners/lm-lab-gke-terraform-devopsupskill/README.md

 Does the actual job of provisioning a GKE cluster and a separately managed node pool (recommended).

 You'll also see that this file contains a variable called `gke_num_nodes` that is defaulted to 1.
 This means that one node will be created in each subnet.
 Totaling 3 nodes for your cluster.

+**outputs.tf**

+This file defines the outputs that will be produced by terraform when things have been provisioned.

 **versions.tf**